-Here are some glimpses into the 2017-18 season.
-We have listened to your requests for earlier concerts and the matinees will begin at 2:00 pm, following the practice of other Silver Valley events.
-On Sunday, October 15, at Wallace HS, Trio Voronezh will bring traditional Russian instruments for a program of popular, classical, gypsy and Russian folk music.
+Glancing at our planned events: On Sunday, October 15, at Wallace HS, Trio Voronezh will bring traditional Russian instruments for a program of popular, classical, gypsy and Russian folk music.
 On November 5 the Gothard Sisters will give a program of Celtic and American roots music—vocal, instrumental, and clogging—at Kellogg Sr HS.
-There will be 2 or 3 concerts in the spring.
-There may be an evening concert on Thursday, October 5 in Wallace, probably at 7:00 pm.
+Spring concerts will begin on March 11 with the Coeur d’Alene Big Band at Wallace HS, and on April 22 Two on Tap will be at Kellogg Sr HS.
+For more information on these artists, see our 2017-18 Season page.

 Shoshone County Community Concert Association (SCCCA) produces and presents musical events in north Idaho in the communities of Kellogg and Wallace.
 SCCCA is a 501(c)3 (non-profit) organization which has been dedicated to bringing quality music to north Idaho’s Silver Valley for more than 70 years.